-As before, 4WD is an option on the larger engines - and standard fit on the flagship model, the potent turbocharged 280PS 2.0-litre DSG petrol variant.
+As before, 4WD is an option on the larger engines - and standard fit on the flagship model, the potent turbocharged 272PS 2.0-litre DSG petrol variant.
 This pricey derivative's hard to recommend though, given this car's lack of sporting remit, intriguing though it is with what is effectively the powertrain from the Golf R hot hatch beneath the bonnet.
-Other petrol options include a 225PS 2.0-litre TSI engine and a pair of 1.4-litre TSI turbos, offered with either 125 or 150PS; we'd recommend the latter as it's actually cleaner and less thirsty thanks to cylinder deactivation technology.
-If you don't do many miles, the smooth petrols are certainly worth your consideration.
+The other petrol option is the 1.5-litre TSI turbo, offered with 150PS, a unit we'd recommend as it's notably clean and economic thanks to cylinder deactivation technology.
+If you don't do many miles, it's certainly worth your consideration.

 It'll be the diesels that the majority of buyers go for however.
 There's a 1.6-litre 120PS derivative, but most will opt for the larger 2.0 TDI variant that offers either 150 or 190PS.
 The 150PS motor is capable of a respectable 0-62 time of 8.9 seconds with manual front wheel drive transmission.